 - Who can I contact for assistance?

 It depends upon your educational goals, where you want to transfer.
 If you know where you wish to transfer, we will assist you in selecting courses that directly meet your transfer goals.
 There are numerous resources available for assistance with this.
-If you are currently unsure about career or educational plans, we may direct you to our Associate of Arts and Science degree.
-This degree meets the general educational requirements for all of the University of Wisconsin campuses and is a good safe way to start exploring your options.
+If you are currently unsure about career or educational plans, we may direct you to our Associate of Arts and Sciences degree.
+This degree meets the general education requirements for all of the University of Wisconsin campuses and is a good safe way to start exploring your options.

 Meeting with an advisor will help in determining how many credits will be right for you.
 There are many factors to consider, including family, financial, employment obligations.
 Reduced credit loads are suggested for employed students.

 Yes!
 UWMC is regionally accredited, and credits transfer all over the nation.
 We are part of the University of Wisconsin system, which is recognized all over the world.
 We are also connected to Transfer-Wisconsin so you can check out exactly how each individual course will transfer within the University of Wisconsin system.
 If you have questions please see an advisor.
 We would be delighted to discuss your transfer concerns with you.

 UWMC has two free resources that offer tremendous assistance to students – the drop-in math tutoring lab in the Academic Resource Center and the Learning Center located in the library.
 There is also individual peer tutoring available in all subjects through the Academic Support Center.
 If you begin having difficulty in one or more classes, please visit with an academic advisor or your instructor immediately, before any difficulty you are experiencing becomes unmanageable.
 There are many available resources and options to make your academic experiences at UWMC successful.
 Although students may add and drop classes during the first two weeks of classes and drop classes online into the semester, there are definite time frames and deadlines for these changes to occur without impacting a student’s academic record and/or financial aid.